Commonfare-net/macao-social-wallet/doc/API.md

 # Introduction

 Welcome developers!
 This API is currently under re-design.
-The public repository for this software is https://github.com/d-cent/freecoin
+The public repository for this software is on [github.com/d-cent/freecoin](https://github.com/d-cent/freecoin)

 The API authentication in Freecoin is as permanent as possible, following device based entitlement.